 Filled with adrenaline we were wide awake, filling the car with our bags and adjusting the mirrors and seats.
 Next step: I had to drive an automatic car for the first time on an already busy motorway in Salt Lake City!
 Luckily my partner had already some experience with an automatic car, since I had never even sat in one.
 Though looking back at this moment, it was pretty simple and I was more nervous than I should of been.

 By 05:00am we were already driving towards our first stop, the Bourneville Salt Flats in Utah.
 Planning to catch the sunrise we arrived to find that there was racing planned on the salts and we could not drive on them ourselves, however still got to experience it a little on foot.
 Unfortunately the sun was hidden behind clouds, making the salt flats brighter than the sky, but still impressive to see!
-We’ve made a separate detailed post about the Bourneville Salt Flats here!
-(COMING SOON)
+We’ve made a separate detailed post about our stop at the Bonneville Salt Flats here!

 Driving through the US sure was a new experience for us both, from 6 lane motorways where cars can overtake you on both sides, to dirt tracks so bumpy that you feel like you’re coming out of your seat, to also the longest straight roads we have ever seen.
 Something we would definitely do again in America.. once we have some more savings!